NicklasVraa/LiX/readme.md

 \note      {Longer author's note}     % Optional.
 \blurb     {Flavor text for the back} % Optional.
 ```
-Remember that .
 The values of these may be used anywhere in the document using `\theCover`, `theTitle`, etc.

 **Sizes**:
 | ISO-A | ISO-B | ISO-C | ANSI | US | Orientation |